react-boilerplate/react-boilerplate/docs/js/reselect.md

 ## Usage

-Generate a new selector with `$ npm run generate`.
+Generate a new selector with `$ npm run generate selector`.
 This will add a new file to the `app/selectors` folder.
 There are two different kinds of selectors, simple and complex ones.